wustlcse/FAQ/docs/index.md

 # Questions {#questions}

 <h2 class="anchored" id="can-i-earn-money-outside-of-washington-university-while-on-an-f-visa">Can I earn money outside of Washington University while on an F1 visa?</h2>
- Outside of OPT and CPT experiences that are allowed for students on an F1 visa, such students are not allowed to earn money pursuant to self-employment or independent contractor status.
+<a id=31></a> Outside of OPT and CPT experiences that are allowed for students on an F1 visa, such students are not allowed to earn money pursuant to self-employment or independent contractor status.
 They also generally are not able to work off campus unless they can document sever economic hardship.
 You should check with the International Office for further information.
  Such students can be paid as TAs by the university, because that contributes to the students' studies and is managed by the university.
  Attempts to earn money outside the university are treacherous for students on an F1 visa.
 Especially in recent times, the [USCIS](https://www.uscis.gov/) agency has been both more vigilant in finding offenders and more quick to take action, which can include removal (deportation).